Imperial Russian Navy: Black Sea

-The Black Sea fleet was used mainly to support General Yudenich in his Caucasus Campaign.
-For example, in August 1915, a Russian submarine and two Russian destroyers attacked a Turkish convoy of four transports escorted by a cruiser and two destroyers.
+The Black Sea Fleet supported General Yudenich in the Caucasus Campaign of 1914 to 1917 between the two empires.
+For example, in August 1915, a Russian submarine and two Russian destroyers attacked an Ottoman convoy of four transports escorted by a cruiser and two destroyers.
 The Russian ships sank all four transports without losing a ship.

+On 14 October 1915 the Kingdom of Bulgaria joined the Central Powers in the war; in the same month the Black Sea Fleet bombarded the Bulgarian port of Varna.

-Later, during the summer of 1916, the Ottoman army, under, Vehip Pasha, was ordered to re-take Trebizond.
-The Ottoman forces tried to march along the coast in June but the Russian fleet was able to reduce the speed of their advance to a crawl using naval bombardment to harass marching troops and destroy their supply columns.
+During the summer of 1916, the Ottoman army under Vehip Pasha received orders to re-take Trebizond.
+The Ottoman forces tried to march along the coast in June but the Russian fleet was able to reduce the speed of their advance to a crawl using naval bombardment to harass the marching troops and to destroy their supply columns.
 Eventually the Ottoman army gave up and withdrew.